 List Cluster Nodes

-The nodes currently included in a cluster can be listed, and details on each retrieved.
+The nodes of a cluster can be listed, and details on each retrieved.

-Couchbase Server allows the nodes currently included in a cluster to be listed, and data retrieved on each.
+Couchbase Server allows the nodes of a cluster to be listed, and data retrieved on each.

 The examples assume:

 A two-node cluster already exists; as at the conclusion of Join a Cluster and Rebalance.

 The cluster has the Full Administrator username of

 All nodes in the current cluster can be viewed on the Servers screen of Couchbase Web Console.
 Note that this display is identical for all nodes in the cluster: therefore, whether you open the console on node one or node two of a two-node cluster, the same information is provided.

 Access the Couchbase Web Console Servers screen, on either node

 126.96.36.199, by left-clicking on the Servers tab in the left-hand navigation bar.
 The display is as follows:

 This indicates that the cluster currently consists of the nodes